There are many things that students look for when choosing a school.

 So if you’re looking to exercise your mind and have a good time, then these are the schools for you!

-Here are our picks for the 10 best party schools in the US.
+Here are our picks for 10 of the best party schools in the US.

 Located in central Ohio, the city is quite a drive from the Great Lakes, let alone the ocean.
 But thanks to the work of the University of Dayton’s student activities committee, the city is vibrant and exciting.